Content

 Legumes

 The fiber in complex carbs is essential for healthy male weight loss.
-It keeps you fuller longer, stabilizes blood sugar and gives you energy for exercise.
+It keeps you fuller longer, stabilizes blood sugar, and gives you energy for exercise.

-Experts recommend getting at least 150 minutes of moderate-intensity or 75 minutes of vigorous-intensity aerobic exercise a week for overall health.
+Experts recommend getting at least 150 minutes of moderate-intensity or 75 minutes of vigorous aerobic exercise a week for overall health.
 For weight loss, some suggest bumping this up to 200 to 300 minutes per week (or about 30 to 40 minutes a day).

 What’s the best exercise for men trying to lose weight?
 In the end, it’s what you like doing.